3mdeb/news-and-ideas/_posts/2018-08-23-debos-in-docker-the-second-attempt.md

 I have shared my first experience with the Debian images builder - [debos](https://github.com/go-debos/debos).
-I have posted my current results in the [issue](https://github.com/go-debos/debos/issues/9) but since there was no reponse, I've decided to try move forward by myself.
+I have posted my current results in the [issue](https://github.com/go-debos/debos/issues/9) but since there was no response, I've decided to try to move forward by myself.

 Just to remind - I was stuck at the following error (when building for `arm64`):